Fancy cuisine. Farm-to-table fare. Full-service restaurants.

 Innovative dining approaches are not just for residents in independent living.
 Creativity carries through the entire care continuum.
-For example, seniors who have difficulty chewing or swallowing food may need to switch to pureed foods as their main diet.
+For example, residents who have difficulty chewing or swallowing food may need to switch to pureed foods as their main diet.
 These are cooked foods turned into a paste form through blending or grinding – and put into food molds so that they look like their original form.
-Progressive senior communities also have dieticians on site to cater to special dietary needs, from low-sodium to gluten-free selections, and to help manage any chronic illnesses through helpful food choices.
+Progressive retirement communities also have dieticians on site to cater to special dietary needs, from low-sodium to gluten-free selections, and to help manage any chronic illnesses through helpful food choices.
 Heart-healthy meals, using herbs and spices as primary seasonings, are staples for therapeutic diets.

 Maplewood Park Place: Dining in style, a case in point

-Maplewood Park Place – a resident-owned retirement community in Bethesda, Maryland – has rapidly emerged as a trendsetter in senior living dining.
+Maplewood Park Place – a resident-owned retirement community in Bethesda, Maryland – has rapidly emerged as a trendsetter in dining.
 Menu selections are wide ranging, from internationally inspired dishes to vegan creations.
 Residents can choose their dining venue, from a formal, reservations-only dining room to a casual café (hearth-oven pizza, anyone?).

 The Maplewood dining experience is overseen by Director of Food and Beverage Clinton Powell, who has 30 years of experience in food service.
 The master in the kitchen is Executive Chef Francis Otoo, affectionately known as “Chef.”
 He brings to the table an impressive background in preparing haute cuisine at such venues as the Hilton Hotel and the Embassy of Ghana.
 Chef and his staff thoughtfully design each daily menu selection, along with special fare for internationally themed banquets, Wine Dinners, and holidays and festivals.
 Cooking demonstrations offer an experience of how Maplewood meals are created, and residents are regularly consulted for their input on menu selections.
 An onsite registered dietician advises on nutrient requirements and dietary concerns, and pureed dishes are artfully prepared.

-“It’s a new day in senior dining,” Chef says.
+“It’s a new day in dining,” Chef says.
 “Meals are no longer an afterthought to the resident experience.
 They’re at the core – the key ingredient for enhancing health, creating enjoyment, and building community.”